Arangetram (dance): Etymology

-Arangetram is a portmanteau of the Tamil words for stage ("arangu") and ascent ("etram") and its literal translation is "climbing or ascending the stage".
+Arangetram is a compound of the Tamil words for stage ("araṅku") and ascent ("ēṟṟam") and its literal translation is "climbing or ascending the stage".
 In the context of dance, the word refers to the graduation ceremony in which the guru presents his or her pupil to the public.
 Its origins can be traced to the devdasi (temple dancer) tradition.
-Arangetram can be performed for other Indian classical dance styles such as Kathak, Kuchipudi, Manipuri, Kathakali, Bharatanatyam, and Mohiniattam as well as vocal and instrument recitals like Mridangam, ghatam, and violin.
+Arangetram can be performed for other Indian classical dance styles such as Kuchipudi, Manipuri, Kathakali, Bharatanatyam, and Mohiniattam as well as vocal and instrument recitals like Mridangam, ghatam, and violin.